 Hydropower regularly accounts for more than 95 per cent of total Norwegian power production, with the small remainder made up by thermal and, only recently, wind.
-At the end of 2016, Norway’s inland waters powered over 31 GW installed capacity, producing 144 TWh of clean power.
-It marks the highest annual hydropower generation ever recorded in Norway, which has been attributed in large part to very high rainfall throughout the year.

 The introduction of renewable energy certificates in 2003, and the merging in 2012 of the Norwegian and Swedish certificate markets, has resulted in a boom of smaller-scale (in this case 10 MW or less) hydropower projects throughout Norway.
 Investors were able to quickly identify opportunities after the Norwegian Water Resource and Energy Directorate published country-wide mapping for potential sites in 2004.
 Over 350 small- scale hydropower projects have been commissioned since 2003, and the number is expected to grow up until 2020, when the certificate scheme ends.

 The Norwegian power system benefits from an integrated, open electricity market (Nord Pool) shared with the neighbouring countries Sweden, Denmark, Finland, Estonia, Lithuania and Latvia.
 The Nordic system is also interconnected with a number of other countries via high-voltage direct current (DC) transmission lines.
 DC connections exist from Sweden to Germany and Poland, as well as a recently completed interconnector to Lithuania.
 Norway also has a DC line to the Netherlands and Russia, while Finland is connected to Estonia and Russia.
-The Norwegian TSO Statnett has been granted licence to build interconnectors to Germany and the UK, each of 1,400 MW to be commissioned in 2018 (Germany) and 2020 (UK).